MGH Research Scholars Program

 The MGH Research Scholars Program was established to support early career researchers with innovative yet unproven ideas that have the potential to transform the future of medicine.
 Funded 100% through philanthropy, this program gives researchers the freedom and flexibility they need to follow the science wherever it leads.
 History has shown that brilliant scientists who are given free rein to explore new frontiers make the greatest, often unexpected, advances.

-MGH Research Scholar Sydney Cash, MD, PhD, is investigating how the brain functions in normal and diseased states with the hope of developing new treatment strategies for conditions such as epilepsy.
+MGH Research Scholar Sydney Cash, MD, PhD, is investigating how the brain functions in normal and diseased states.

 The Neurophysiology of Epilepsy and Cognition

 The focus of our group is on trying to understand how the brain works under both normal and pathological conditions with an ultimate goal of developing techniques for diagnosing and treating some of the most devastating diseases.

 We are particularly focused on using approaches which extract information at multiple scales and then combine them into a more complete and meaningful understanding of brain physiology.

 We feel this multi-scalar, multi-modal approach is particularly powerful for understanding the human brain because of its complexity and architecture which is, by nature, multi-scalar.

 This information can then be used to design therapeutic interventions including brain-computer (machine) neuroprosthetics which can restore function for those patients suffering from a wide variety of neuropsychiatric diseases.

 We employ non-invasive measures of brain activity (MEG, EEG, fMRI) and structure (MRI) to get a holistic view of the brain.

 We also use very specialized methods of recording directly from either human or rodent cortex including techniques to record the activity of single human neurons while patients are awake (microelectrode recordings) and optogenetic methods to control individual neurons.